-After the first prototype was constructed, flaws within the system were found so the team came up with a plan for the second prototype.
-The finalized materials are shown in Table 16 located in Appendix E. The Bill of Materials includes the different part numbers which correspond to the CAD drawing shown in the next section, the part name, how many parts were needed, what the part was supposed to accomplish within the design, the material and dimension used for the part, the cost of the part, and where the part was obtained.
+After the team constructed the first prototype and found flaws within the system, the team came up with a plan for the second prototype, which also included discussing the materials needed for the final design to ensure the design would be robust enough to support a fully-grown person.
+The finalized materials are shown in Table 13 located in Appendix E. The Bill of Materials includes the different part numbers which correspond to the CAD drawing shown in the next section, the part name, how many parts are needed, what the part is supposed to accomplish within the design, the material and dimension used for the part, the cost of the part, and where the part was obtained.
 The part numbers correspond to the different subsystems.
-Part 1.1 and 1.2 include the pylon subsystem, parts 2.1-2.2 were the carbon fiber leg supporting system, parts 3.1-3.4 include anything in contact with the leg to secure it to the leg support, parts 4-4.1.4 include the spring system, parts 5.1-5.4.2 are the fasteners in the system, and parts 6,7, and 8 are the bearing, bike clamp, and BiOM Attachment, respectively.

-The initial design had the pylon made of 2024 T3 Aluminum tubing obtained from McMaster-Carr.
+Parts 1 include the pylon subsystem, parts 2 include any leg supporting system, parts 3 include anything in contact with the leg to secure it to the leg support, parts 5 are the springs in the system, and parts 6 are the fasteners for the entire system.
+The pylon is planned to be made of 2024 T3 Aluminum tubing obtained from McMaster-Carr.
 This material was chosen for its strength and lightweight characteristics.
-The only modifications that needed to be done to the aluminum rod upon arrival would be to cut a slit in the top of both rods where the quick release clamp would be located.
-Carbon fiber was used for the attachment supports due to its strength and ability to be formed into specific molds.
-The carbon fiber was be obtained through Rock West Composites as pre-preg carbon fiber, meaning it already has the epoxy mix in the carbon fiber fabric [12].
-The bolts and nuts were obtained from a hardware store.
-The fasteners were chosen for their ability resist shearing when the system is in use.
-The leg support cuffs were made of thermoplastic for the ability to shape and mold while being flexible and supportive.
-The thermoplastic was obtained from Interstate Plastics in sheets where the team would cut and shape the plastic.
-This allowed the cuffs to be shaped to a person's leg for a more secure attachment.
-Velcro was used to secure the leg to the thermoplastic leg cuffs.
-This insured the user's leg would not slip out of the leg supports.
-The Velcro straps were obtained from Amazon.
-The quick release clamp was obtained from Amazon already assembled.
+The only modifications that need to be done to the aluminum rod upon arrival would be to cut a slit in the top of both rods where the quick release clamp would be located.
+Carbon fiber will be used for the attachment supports due to its strength and ability to be formed into specific molds.
+The carbon fiber will be obtained through Rock West Composites as pre-preg carbon fiber, meaning it already has the epoxy mix in the carbon fiber fabric [12].
+The bolts and nuts will be obtained from a hardware store such as Home Depot and must be strong and able to resist shearing when the system is in use.
+The leg support cuffs were chosen to be made of thermoplastic because of the materials ability to be shaped when heated and hold its form when it cools along with having very flexible yet supportive characteristics.
+The thermoplastic will be obtained from Interstate Plastics in sheets where the team would cut and shape the plastic.
+This will allow the cuffs to be shaped to a person's leg for a more secure attachment.
+Velcro will be used with the thermoplastic cuffs to attach the leg to the system.
+This will insure the user's leg will not slip out of the leg supports.
+The Velcro straps will be obtained from Amazon or any widely used store such as Walmart.
+The quick release clamp will be obtained from Amazon already assembled.